-Against top-seed Zheng at the CCI centre court, Karman's own racquet spewed sparks of brilliance early and late into the game, the fightback an improvement on her 4-6 0-6 loss against the Chinese in Nanchang, in July.
+Against top-seed Zheng on the CCI centre court, Karman's own racquet spewed sparks of brilliance early and late in the match, the fightback an improvement on her 4-6 0-6 loss against the Chinese in Nanchang, in July.

-"I'm taking positives [from this game] like coming to the net to volley," she said.
+"I'm taking positives [from this match] like coming to the net to volley," Karman said.
 "This year, yeah, it's been a good year, but it's not over yet.
 I still have my goal to reach 150 by year-end.
-I'm going try and get it."
+I'm going to try and get it.

 "[There have been] a lot of matches this year, including getting my first title in Hong Kong and playing another final last week.
 But the job is not over; the aim only gets higher.
 [My] future goal is obviously to play the Grand Slams, starting with the Australian Open in 2019."

-Much of that goal to play the Grand Slams, said Karman, has been fueled by playing and training with some of the world's best over the past three years.
+Much of her goal to play the Grand Slams, said Karman, has been fueled by playing and training with some of the world's best over the past three years.

-Last month, she stretched two-time Grand Slam champion and former World No. 2 Svetlana Kuznetsova of Russia in the first round of the $250,000 WTA tournament in Guangzhou, where she took the opening set 6-3 before going down 3-6, 2-6 in the next two.
+Last month, she stretched two-time Grand Slam champion and former World No. 2 Svetlana Kuznetsova of Russia to three sets in the first round of the $250,000 WTA tournament in Guangzhou, where she took the opening set 6-3 before going down 3-6, 2-6 in the next two.

 "That was one match which was to test where I am right now at this level and what I have to do to improve and go ahead and beat these girls and be ready to compete at that level," Karman said.